Dirty Hari

 Dirty Hari is a 2020 Indian Telugu-language erotic romantic thriller film written and directed by M. S. Raju.
 The film was produced by Guduru Siva Rama, Guduru Sateesh Babu and Guduru Sai Puneeth under their production banner, SPJ Creations.
-It casts Shravan Reddy, Ruhani Sharma and Simrat Kaur in lead roles.
+It has Shravan Reddy, Ruhani Sharma and Simrat Kaur in lead roles.
 The film premiered through ATT Friday Movies App on 18 December 2020.
 This movie is loosely inspired from the 2005 movie Match Point.

 Premise

-Hari is a young man who enters into an illicit affair with an aspiring actress named Jasmine just as Vasudha falls in love with him.
-Post his marriage with Vasudha, Hari continues his secretive relationship with Jasmine.
+Hari is a young man who enters into a secretive relationship with an aspiring actress named Jasmine just as Vasudha falls in love with him.
+Following his marriage to Vasudha, Hari continues his illicit affair with Jasmine.